 ALTIUM CONCORD PRO®

 A unified data management and component traceability platform that integrates with Altium Designer® and other mechanical design tools.

-Given the importance of PCB component traceability, project managers and PCB designers need data management tools that provide real-time supply chain visibility and component updates as they become available.
-Your PCB design and data management software should help you navigate a complicated supply chain landscape while still providing the sourcing updates you need to keep your circuit designs competitive.
+Given the importance of PCB traceability requirements, project managers and PCB designers need data management tools that provide real-time supply chain visibility and component updates as they become available.
+Your PCB data traceability and design should help you navigate a complicated supply chain landscape while still providing the sourcing updates you need to keep your circuit designs competitive.

 Although these larger companies tend to deal with huge manufacturing runs and that can be a logistical nightmare, these same problems involved in sourcing and traceability also affect smaller companies in the same way.
 Smaller companies that do not have live access to component updates, an effective requirements management process, or accurate supply chain information can see the same increased turnaround times and sourcing delays that affect larger electronics companies.

 Individual designers like to create their own personal libraries, and smaller organizations tend to compile component and sourcing information into company databases so that it can be accessed within their PCB layout software.
 Larger companies tend to implement similar systems, although they have enough resources to manually update their systems in order to comply with material traceability and sourcing requirements.